Quiet time

-Quiet time, also stated as heart-to-heart time, or one-on-one time with the creator, is a regular individual session of Christian spiritual activities, such as prayer, private meditation, contemplation, worship of God or study of the Bible.
+Quiet time is a regular individual session of Christian spiritual activities, such as prayer, private meditation, contemplation, worship of God, study of the Bible, or reading of a daily devotional.
 The term "quiet time" or "sacred time" is used by 20th-century Protestants, mostly evangelical Christians.
-It is also called "personal Bible study" or "personal devotions".
-Rick Warren points out that it has also been called "morning watch" and "appointment with God".
+Rick Warren points out that it has also been called "morning watch".

-Practices vary according to denominational tradition: Anglican devotions, for example, will occasionally include the use of prayer beads, while Catholics use the term mental prayer and the practice was discussed in the works of John Cassian in the 5th century.
 Billy Graham suggested that quiet time consists of three main elements: prayer, Bible reading, and meditation.
 He also mentioned that many Christians accompany these three elements with journaling.
+Practices vary according to denominational tradition: Anglican devotions, for example, will occasionally include the use of prayer beads, while Catholics use the term mental prayer and the practice was discussed in the works of John Cassian in the 5th century.

 Background

-Proponents of the concept point out that Jesus often spent time alone in prayer: Luke 5:16 says that "Jesus often withdrew to lonely places and prayed" (NIV).
+Proponents of the concept point out that Jesus often spent time alone in prayer: Luke 5:16 says that Jesus "would slip away to deserted places and pray" (NRSV).
 Leslie Hardin suggests that this was Jesus' Quiet Time: spending time in prayer and fellowship with God.

 The first mention of the term "quiet time" was in the late nineteenth century.
-By the 1940s, the quiet time had supplanted the Keswick concept of the morning watch as the most widely promoted pattern for private prayer among evangelical Protestants in England and North America.
+By the 1940s, quiet time had supplanted the Keswick concept of the morning watch as the most widely promoted pattern for private prayer among evangelical Protestants in England and North America.
 The concept of the morning watch had viewed prayer primarily as petitionary prayer or prayer requests.
-The quiet time, in contrast, brought Bible study and meditation into the practice and placed the emphasis on listening to God.
-There was still time for requests, but they now were accompanied by Bible reading, prayers of praise, confession of sin, prayers of thanksgiving and listening to God.
-The quiet time was therefore quieter, hence the name.
+Quiet time, in contrast, brought Bible study and meditation into the practice and placed the emphasis on listening to God.
+There was still time for requests, but they now were accompanied by Bible reading, prayers of praise, confession of sin, prayers of thanksgiving, and listening to God.
+Quiet time was therefore quieter, hence the name.

-First developed in Christian and Missionary Alliance circles, the quiet time (also called the quiet hour) was promoted by modernist Protestants like Harry Fosdick, as well as by the Oxford Group and Samuel Shoemaker, an instrumental figure in the founding of Alcoholics Anonymous.
+First developed in Christian and Missionary Alliance circles, quiet time (also called the "quiet hour") was promoted by modernist Protestants like Harry Fosdick, as well as by the Oxford Group and Samuel Shoemaker, an instrumental figure in the founding of Alcoholics Anonymous.
 But the real rise of the quiet time began with InterVarsity Christian Fellowship's 1945 publication of the booklet Quiet Time.
 Popularized by InterVarsity among evangelical university students, other neo-evangelical campus ministries also adopted the practice, including The Navigators and Campus Crusade for Christ.
-Adopted by Billy Graham in the 1950s, the quiet time became the most popularized evangelical Protestant devotional practice from the middle of the twentieth century to the present.
+Adopted by Billy Graham in the 1950s, quiet time became the most popularized evangelical Protestant devotional practice from the middle of the twentieth century to the present.